 Anyone may use the facilities, either to consult legal materials or as a place of quiet study.
-Because of availability and demand, much of the Law Library’s collection does not circulate, but materials that do circulate may be checked out by any resident of Louisville, commensurate with circulation policies and procedures.
+Because of availability and demand, much of the Law Library’s collection does not circulate.
+Any resident of Louisville may check out materials that circulate, commensurate with circulation policies and procedures.

-The circulation desk is always staffed when the library is open, and librarians are available to assist with reference questions and assist patrons in accessing library materials.
-While library personnel must be careful not to interpret the law or engage in the unauthorized practice of law, they are available to help all patrons locate and use the library’s resources, facilitating access to and dissemination of legal information.
+Please note: Library personnel must be careful not to interpret the law or engage in the unauthorized practice of law, but are available to help patrons locate and use the library’s resources.

-Circulating materials may be borrowed for up to 28 days by UofL students, faculty, staff, and community borrowers.
+UofL students, faculty, staff, and community borrowers may borrow circulating materials for up to 28 days.
 Community borrowers must be Kentucky residents over 18 years of age with a valid driver's license or other state-issued photo id.
-Many items in the library may not be borrowed, and materials on reserve may only be borrowed for 4 hours for use within the library.
+Many items in the library may not be borrowed.
+Materials on reserve may only be borrowed for 4 hours for use within the library.